Reilly-737/Kindred/README.md

    -'/comments/int:<int:comment_id>': DELETE a specific comment from a discussion post by the user who made the comment

  Tag Endpoints:
-   -'/tags': GET list of tags available on Kindred each tag can be assoicated with artworks and discussion posts
+   -'/tags': GET list of tags available on Kindred each tag can be associated with artworks and discussion posts

  Search Endpoints:
-   -'/search': Conducts a comperhensive search across the platform.
+   -'/search': Conducts a comprehensive search across the platform.

 Database Models

   Kindred uses several models to manage its data:

   User: Manages user data including username, email, bio, artworks and discussion posts.
-  Artwork: Represensts artworks with titles, image URLS and assoicated tags Discussion Post: Handles discussion posts with titles, bodies and realted comments
+  Artwork: Represents artworks with titles, image URLS and associated tags Discussion Post: Handles discussion posts with titles, bodies and related comments
   Tag: Used for categorizing tags for filtering tags for artworks and discussion posts
   Comment: Manages comments on discussion posts Artwork Tag: An association table for Artwork and Tag for tag management